2023 Best Graphic Communications Schools in the Great Lakes Region

 On average, graphic communication graduates from UW - Stout take out $26,000 in student loans while working on their degree.

-Read full report on Graphic Communications at University of Wisconsin - Stout
+Full Graphic Communications at University of Wisconsin - Stout Report

-Out of the 12 schools in the Great Lakes Region that were part of this year’s ranking, Carroll University landed the # 4 spot on the list.
-Located in the city of Waukesha, Carroll U is a private not-for-profit college with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Carroll University.
+The school came in at #4 on this year’s Best Graphic Communications Schools in the Great Lakes Region list.
+Located in the small city of Waukesha, Carroll U is a private not-for-profit college with a small student population.

 On average, graphic communication graduates from Carroll U take out $27,000 in student loans while working on their degree.